 A good headline is one that resonates with your audience not one that resonates with someone else’s audience.
 This is why copying a viral headline format that worked on BuzzFeed or Facebook is a bad idea, particularly if you write for a B2B audience.

-Our latest research reveals the headlines that resonate with B2B audiences including:
+Our latest research reveals the best headlines that resonate with B2B audiences including:

 The research is based on an analysis of 10 million articles shared on LinkedIn.
 See our methodology note at the end of this post.

 The two word phrases starting headlines that gained the most LinkedIn shares on average were as follows (x represents a number).

 These two word phrases immediately reveal some of the most common content formats and their relative effectiveness.
 In the results we can identify ‘how to’ posts, list posts, ‘what’ and ‘why’ posts and their relative average shares.

 We can see that the highest performing two word phrase that started a headline was ‘how to’.
 This gained almost three times as many shares on average as the next highest performing phrase.

 The next four most shared phrases were all forms of list posts.
 These gained more than double the average shares of ‘what’ or ‘why’ posts.

 We can also see a number of well-shared posts that begin with ‘The’ such as ‘the best’, ‘the new’ and ‘the future’.